-A top-rated Michigan motorcycle accident lawyer can help if you or someone you care about was injured while riding.
+A top-rated Michigan motorcycle accident lawyer can help if you or a loved one was injured while riding.
 We represent bikers and passengers in motorcycle injury cases.

 Our law firm get motorcyclists the highest settlements against at-fault drivers and assist them with insurance claims for their no-fault insurance benefits.

 - Do I need to hire a motorcycle lawyer?

 - How do I file a motorcycle accident lawsuit?

 - Can I sue for pain and suffering damages?

 - Who pays my medical bills and lost wages?

 - How much is my case worth?

 - Examples of settlements